Research is clear about the links between childhood trauma, pain, suffering, abuse and violence, and problematic alcohol and other drugs use.

 (Service worker UNSW, 2010) Use and abuse: Understanding the intersections of childhood abuse, alcohol and drug use and mental health)

-Watch Dr Gabor Mate’s short video about the life experiences of people who are dependent on AOD use
+Watch Dr Gabor Mate’s short video about the life experiences of people who are dependent on alcohol and other drugs use.

 Collaborative assessment and planning with parentsNext